TamirPalay/ToDo-Fullstack-App/README.md

 You can then register a new account and access the app.

 The concept of this app is not that advanced.
 It was just a personal project to test my knowledge on front end and backend development.
 The front end uses thymeleaf and the backend uses springboot.
-The project follows the MVC architecture Obviously, my html,css,javascript,java and api knowledge was put to the test as well!
+The project follows the MVC architecture.
+Obviously, my html,css,javascript,java and api knowledge was put to the test as well!